14. New Scanning¶

 For a malcolm scan, the detector name will be the name of a malcolm device, and the

-model will be a MalcolmModel
+model will be a MalcolmModel.

-also includes numerous optional properties describing
+The ScanRequest also includes numerous optional properties describing

 additional tasks to before before or after the main scan.
 For example